NilsHolger/cppplaydesignpatterns/README.md

-template method -> define skeleton of algorithm, concrete implementations in subclasses chain of responsibility -> a chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain. put a next pointer in base class, chain method in base class always delegates to next object, if derived class cannot handle, delegate to base class command -> an object represents an instruction or sequence of instructions to perform a particular action. contains all information required to execute the action. class encapuslates number of following: receiver object, method to invoke, arguments to pass. instantiate an object for each callback, pass each object to its future sender, when sender ready to callback to receiver, execute is invoked
+template method -> define skeleton of algorithm, concrete implementations in subclasses chain of responsibility -> a chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain. put a next pointer in base class, chain method in base class always delegates to next object, if derived class cannot handle, delegate to base class command -> an object represents an instruction or sequence of instructions to perform a particular action. contains all information required to execute the action. class encapuslates number of following: receiver object, method to invoke, arguments to pass. instantiate an object for each callback, pass each object to its future sender, when sender ready to callback to receiver, execute is invoked interpreter -> given a language define a representation for its grammar along with an interpreter that uses the the representation to interpret sentences in the language, map a domain to a language, language to a grammar, and the grammar to a hierarchical object oriented design. an abstract base class specifies the method interpret, each concrete subclass implements interpret by accepting as an argument the current state state of the language stream and adding its contribution to the problem solving process

 --------------------------------------------------------------------
 Manifesto for Agile Software Development